Congruum: History

+The congruum problem was originally studied and solved by Islamic mathematicians of the 10th century, mainly Abū Ja'far al-Khāzin.

-The congruum problem was originally posed in 1225, as part of a mathematical tournament held by Frederick II, Holy Roman Emperor, and answered correctly at that time by Fibonacci, who recorded his work on this problem in his Book of Squares.
+In 1225, the congruum problem was part of a mathematical tournament held by Frederick II, Holy Roman Emperor, and answered correctly at that time by Fibonacci, who recorded his work on this problem in his Book of Squares, without crediting al-Khāzin.

 Fibonacci was already aware that it is impossible for a congruum to itself be a square, but did not give a satisfactory proof of this fact.
 Geometrically, this means that it is not possible for the pair of legs of a Pythagorean triangle to be the leg and hypotenuse of another Pythagorean triangle.
 A proof was eventually given by Pierre de Fermat, and the result is now known as Fermat's right triangle theorem.
 Fermat also conjectured, and Leonhard Euler proved, that there is no sequence of four squares in arithmetic progression.

 Parameterized solution

 The congruum problem may be solved by choosing two distinct positive integers $m$ and $n$ (with $m>n$); then the number $4mn(m^2-n^2)$ is a congruum.
 The middle square of the associated arithmetic progression of squares is $(m^2+n^2)^2$, and the other two squares may be found by adding or subtracting the congruum.
 Additionally, multiplying a congruum by a square number produces another congruum, whose progression of squares is multiplied by the same factor.
 All solutions arise in one of these two ways.
 For instance, the congruum 96 can be constructed by these formulas with $m=3$ and $n=1$, while the congruum 216 is obtained by multiplying the smaller congruum 24 by the square number 9.

 An equivalent formulation of this solution, given by Bernard Frénicle de Bessy, is that for the three squares in arithmetic progression $x^2$, $y^2$, and $z^2$, the middle number $y$ is the hypotenuse of a Pythagorean triangle and the other two numbers $x$ and $z$ are the difference and sum respectively of the triangle's two legs.
 The congruum itself is four times the area of the same Pythagorean triangle.
 The example of an arithmetic progression with the congruum 96 can be obtained in this way from a right triangle with side and hypotenuse lengths 6, 8, and 10.